-With respect to Rational Equity Armor Fund, Rational Tactical Return Fund, Rational/ReSolve Adaptive Asset Allocation Fund, and Rational Strategic Allocation Fund, the Advisor is subject to CFTC registration and regulation in its capacity as the Fund's CPO.
+With respect to Rational Equity Armor Fund, Rational Tactical Return Fund, Return Stacked® Balanced Allocation & Systematic Macro Fund, Rational Strategic Allocation Fund, and Rational/RGN Hedged Equity Fund, the Advisor is subject to CFTC registration and regulation in its capacity as the Fund's CPO.
 Such Funds are also subject to regulation as commodity pools under the CEA.
+As a result, additional CFTC-mandated disclosure, reporting, and recordkeeping obligations apply with respect to the Fund and its Subsidiary, as applicable, and subject each to CFTC penalties if reporting was found to be deficient.
+Compliance with these regulatory requirements could increase the Fund's expenses.
 The Funds may incur additional expenses as a result of CFTC regulation obligations and certain investments may be limited or restricted.